Senzing/code-snippets-v4/java/README.md

 ## Prerequisites

-FurYou will need to set environment variables so the Senzing installation can be located for building and for running the snippets:
+You will need to set environment variables so the Senzing installation can be located for building and for running the snippets:

 - Linux: